dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/python/overview.md

 Connections are closed implicitly when they go out of scope or if they are explicitly closed using `close()`.
 Once the last connection to a database instance is closed, the database instance is closed as well.

 ### Querying
-SQL queries can be sent to DuckDB using the `execute()` method of connections.
+SQL queries can be sent to DataMiner using the `execute()` method of connections.
 Once a query has been executed, results can be retrieved using the `fetchone` and `fetchall` methods on the connection.
 Below is a short example:

 ```python
 # create a table